 - We are seeking a candidate with clinical experience in all aspects of care for urinary stone disease, including ureteroscopy, percutaneous nephrolithotomy, laparoscopic and robotic surgery as it relates to urinary stone disease and upper urinary tract obstruction, as well as metabolic evaluation and preventive care for patients with urinary lithiasis.
 The candidate would join a department recognized for its clinical and research excellence in stone disease including multidisciplinary programs with nephrology, endocrinology and basic scientists.
 The candidate would also receive excellent mentorship under the tutelage of internationally recognized endourologists and minimally invasive surgeons (Vincent G. Bird, MD, Benjamin K. Canales, MD, Li-Ming Su, MD).
 Our stone research program has a rich history of investigative exploration in stone disease.
 Our current studies include basic science efforts in oxalate metabolism and cell culture, translational efforts in calcium metabolism and microbiome using animal models, molecular characterization of urinary stone formers, and clinical efforts with novel biomedical devices, a large metabolic and operative outcomes database, and prospective genetic trials.

 Special Instructions to Applicants:

-- Applicants are also encouraged to express their interest and obtain additional information about the position by contacting Daniel Faron, MBA, within the UF Department of Urology at 352-273-7834 or Daniel.Faron@urology.ufl.edu.
+- All applicants should apply online at https://apply.interfolio.com/59364.
+Applicants are also encouraged to express their interest and obtain additional information about the position by contacting Daniel Faron, MBA at 352-273-7834 or Daniel.Faron@urology.ufl.edu.